 Judge Jay C. Gandhi

-Judge Jay C. Gandhi is a United States Magistrate Judge on April 14, 2010, making history as the first South Asian American federal judge in California.
+Judge Jay C. Gandhi was appointed as a United States Magistrate Judge on April 14, 2010, making history as the first South Asian American federal judge in California.

-Judge Gandhi is a prolific speaker and writer.
-Judge Gandhi frequently lectures about best practices in trial advocacy and alternative dispute resolution.
-He also has several publications to his credit, including in Bloomberg Law Reports, the Los Angeles Daily Journal, and the San Francisco Recorder, and is a co-author of the book “Securities Litigation: A Practical Guide.”
-Please see the attached for Judge Gandhi's most recent article entitled "The Advantages of Moving First in a Mediation” and “Leave the Odds to Vegas.”
+Judge Gandhi is a frequent speaker and writer.
+Judge Gandhi regularly speaks about best practices in trial advocacy and alternative dispute resolution.
+He also has several publications to his credit, including “The Advantages of Moving First in a Mediation” and “Leave the Odds to Vegas.”

-Judge Gandhi is also an alumnae of the Trial Attorney Partnership with the Orange County District Attorney’s office where he worked on a full-time basis as a volunteer Deputy District Attorney.
+Judge Gandhi is an alumnus of the Trial Attorney Partnership (TAP) Program with the Orange County District Attorney’s office, where he worked as a volunteer deputy district attorney.